 Silas: I don't really have the best green thumb but my roommate does.
 She's so talented.

-Jessica: I'll be like, Silas, can you I ask her?
+Jessica: I'll be like, Silas, so can you ask her?

 Silas: She'll help.
 For sure.

-Jessica: So, you know, talking about, like the process of becoming okay with yourself, you know, could you speak a little bit more to that and what that journey has looked like for you?
+Jessica: So, talking about the process of becoming okay with yourself, could you speak a little bit more to that and what that journey has looked like for you?

 Silas talks about his journey of self-acceptance, and what that process means to him

-Silas: Yeah, it's an ongoing process, you know, and I don't think there's ever a moment we truly arrive and are like, I figured out who I am and if you have that moment, that's amazing and I'm so happy for you.
-I'm touched by like touch base in a year after that, see if it's the same person, like if that's the same, true, authentic you.
-So I really just feel like life is this ongoing process of continuously trying to check in with yourself and just kind of for a really long time, I felt like something was off, like, you know, like it couldn't be articulated.
+Silas: Yeah, it's an ongoing process, and I don't think there's ever a moment we truly arrive and are like, I figured out who I am.
+And if you have that moment, that's amazing and I'm so happy for you.
+Touch base in a year after that, see if it's the same person, if that's the same, true, authentic you.
+I really just feel like life is this ongoing process of continuously trying to check in with yourself and just kind of for a really long time, I felt something was off, it couldn't be articulated.
 I didn't know what it was, but I just always felt like my whole life was just clouded in something that felt off.
-It wasn't based on a specific like thing, or just at school or just with my friends, it just was this general discomfort.
-And then around 18, started learning about people who are non-binary.
-And just generally the concept that gender isn't this concrete thing that just exists across time and space and is permanent, and we all have it and there are these two options and it's actually been invented and reinvented over time and is totally contextual and that's silly.
-Kind of pulled me down this whole thread of realizing like, basically everything in reality, like we think is this concrete definite thing and it's not.
-And that, you know, contains like spirituality but also I think it's very scientific if you get into just quantum physics, it's that at its core, and at first it's really terrifying when everything around you that you think is real and suddenly feels like it's not but once you lean into it, it's really liberating because you get realized like you get to create the meaning and value in everything and also who you are.
-And for me,
+It wasn't based on a specific thing, or just at school or just with my friends, it just was this general discomfort and then around 18, I started learning about people who are non-binary and just generally, the concept that gender isn't this concrete thing that just exists across time and space and is permanent, and we all have it and there are these two options and it's actually been invented and reinvented over time and is totally contextual and that's silly, kind of pulled me down this whole thread of realizing... basically everything in reality, we think is this concrete definite thing and it's not and that contains spirituality but also I think it's very scientific if you get into just quantum physics, it's that at its core, and at first, it's really terrifying when everything around you that you think is real suddenly feels it's not but once you lean into it, it's really liberating because you get realized, you get to create the meaning and value in everything and also who you are.
+For me,

 “This journey has been obviously really centered around my gender journey and being trans but I do feel like it really extends into so much more than that. ” -Silas